When your ulcerative colitis (UC) symptoms go away for a time, your bathroom habits won't draw attention to you at work.

 If you don't have a gastroenterologist you work closely with, now is the time to start that relationship, Cataldo says.

-"When a flare is beginning, take the time off to see a doctor, and get in to see your gastroenterologist as soon as possible for diagnostic tests that can tell you what's causing this particular flare," says Leyla J. Ghazi, MD.
+"When a flare is beginning, take the time off to see a doctor.
+Get in to see your gastroenterologist as soon as possible for diagnostic tests that can tell you what's causing this particular flare," says Leyla J. Ghazi, MD.
 She's a gastroenterologist who specializes in inflammatory bowel disease at the University of Maryland School of Medicine.

 Some flares can be set off by infection, while others are related to medicines.
 Others can be about stress.
 The treatment can be different for each.

-While you and your doctor figure out the flare's cause, and shift your medicines to better control your symptoms, you might choose to not share the details with your employer, says Ghazi.
-It's reasonable to wait until you see how well the flare responds to your treatment.
+While you and your doctor figure out the problem and shift your medicines to better control your symptoms, you might choose to not share the details with your employer, Ghazi says.
+It's reasonable to wait until you see how well your body responds to treatment.

 Tell Your Supervisor

-If, though, it takes a while to get control of the symptoms, and that starts to become obvious at work, you might want to take your supervisor and close co-workers aside one-on-one for a talk.
+If it takes a while to get your symptoms under control, and that starts to become obvious at work, you might want to take your supervisor and close co-workers aside for one-on-one talks.